pauleveritt/pauleveritt.github.io/src/articles/pylyglot/package_json/index.rst

 With ``package.json``, we have a way to make a project area, record package information, install packages, and record dependencies.
 This gives us most of what we need for reproducible builds.

-TODO
-====

-- Add in PyCharm automation points

-    - Like Python, GUI for installing and saving packages